legomushroom/cards-game/readme.md

 ## Launch

-Point your `HttpServer` to `app/`.
-Alternitavely, just open `app/index.html` in your browser.
+Point your `HttpServer` to the `app/` folder.
+Alternatively, just open `app/index.html` in your browser.

 ## Notes

-App persists it's state in `localStorage` so you won't loose progress on page reload.
+App persists its state in `localStorage` so you won't loose progress on page reload.
 You can reset the `current cards` by clicking on the red `reset` button.
 It won't reset anything besides `cards`.
-The `highScore` will show up after the first game session finished.
+The `highScore` will show up after the first game session completed.
+The game can make some pa, so be prepared to that.

 ## Difficulty

-To adjust dificulty, change `DIFFICULTY` constant in `app/js/constants`.
-Could be in range of `[0...10]`.
+To adjust difficulty, change `DIFFICULTY` constant in `app/js/constants` - it could be in the range of `[0...10]`.
+By default, the difficulty is `0` - only two types of cards is available, otherwise the game could become really hard and not very pleasant.
+Might be easily tuned to `unique card pairs` as stated in the task by setting the `DIFFICULTY` constant to `10`.

 ## Cheats

-The app implements `momento` design pattern which mean you can have `undo`/`redo` functionality.
-To get the `god mode cheat`, type the next `Konami` code:
+The app implements `momento` design pattern which means you can have `undo`/`redo` functionality.
+To get `the god mode cheat`, type the next `Konami` code:

 ```
 up up down down left right left right b a
 ```

-The appropriate buttons will show up on the right of the `red reset button`.
+You should hear `evil laugh` sound and the appropriate buttons will show up on the right of the `red reset button`.
+You ca travel in back time now with limit of `10` hops.

 ## Development